zone11/CO2-Ampel-Pro-NG/README.md

 # CO2-Ampel Pro NG (Next Generation)

-PlatformIO-based firmware for the Watterott CO2-Ampel Pro hardware.
+PlatformIO-based firmware for the Watterott CO2-Ampel Pro hardware, based on V25 of the original firmware.

 ✅ **Status**: Fully operational and tested on hardware

 ## Overview

-This is a modernized version of the original CO2-Ampel firmware, migrated from Arduino IDE to PlatformIO for better dependency management and professional development workflow.
+This is going to be a modernized version of the original CO2-Ampel firmware, migrated from Arduino IDE to PlatformIO for better dependency management and professional development workflow.

 **Key Features:**
 - ✅ Custom board definition for CO2-Ampel Pro hardware
 - ✅ Full hardware support (LEDs, buzzer, sensors, WiFi)
 - ✅ Multiple build configurations (Pro, Basic, Plus, COVID)
-- ✅ Comprehensive hardware test included
 - ✅ Works with PlatformIO CLI and IDE

 ## Quick Start